zouge666/02806-group28.github.io/index.md

 - In 29 matches, the home team lost and was correctly predicted (True Negatives).
 - In 45 matches, the model incorrectly predicted a home team win (False Positives).
 - In 22 matches, the model underestimated the home team, which actually won (False Negatives).
-This indicates that the model is particularly effective at recognizing cases where the home team is likely to win, as reflected by its high recall.
+This indicates that the model is particularly effective at recognizing cases where the home team is likely to win, as reflected by its high recall.<br>

 ####  Prediction: